imazen/reunion/readme.md

 ## We need help gathering use cases - open an issue and describe your needs!

+[Clone the sample project](https://github.com/imazen/reunion-sample) and reunion itself to a directory to get started.

 ## Features

 * Import overlapping and unorganized QFX, CSV, TSV, TXT files from your bank, credit card, or PayPal.